 The materials we use are the consumer’s most tangible experience with our products.
 Across our brands, we aim to source the most sustainable materials available and accelerate the innovation of materials development.
-Extraction, processing and production accounts for the largest portion (nearly 50%) of VF’s overall carbon emissions globally.
+Extraction, processing and production accounts for the largest portion (approximately 70%) of VF’s overall carbon emissions globally.

-All cotton purchased by VF will be grown in the US, Australia or under a 3rd party cotton-growing sustainability scheme by 2025.
+All cotton purchased by VF is grown in the U.S., Australia or under a third-party cotton growing scheme that promotes environmental and/or social sustainability improvements by FY26.

-Half of our polyester will come from recycled materials by 2025.
+50% of polyester will originate from recycled materials by FY26.

 Building Regenerative Supply Chains